 It's also waterproof (IPX7: 1 m depth for 30 minutes).

-We don't think there are really any minuses about this product, other than those that come with the mobile alert category as a whole.
+From our tests, we didn't think there were really any minuses about this product, other than those that come with the mobile alert category as a whole.
 So it's not very attractive, although less ugly than most.
 And you do need to charge it (see below).
 And the "wearable" is larger than the "traditional" type of medical alert that works only in your home.

 One potential negative we have heard is that the volume of the speaker (ie when the responder is trying to talk to you) might be a bit less than the Splash.
 However, to us it seems quite similar to other medical alerts we have been testing recently, and not a cause for concern.

-So, battery life is not a problem for this product compared to most of its "mobile alert" competitors.
+So, battery life was not a problem in our tests for this product compared to most of its "mobile alert" competitors.